The Role of Occupational Therapy in Enhancing Daily Living Skills for Children with Autism

 • Occupational therapy, in contrast, targets functional skills needed to participate in daily life, such as dressing, eating, holding a pencil, and coping with sensory inputs.

-When provided together through ABA speech and occupational therapy, children receive a well-rounded treatment plan that addresses both how they behave, how they communicate, and how they function.
+When provided together through how they behavehow they communicate, and how they function.

 Fostering Independence Through OT